lordmauve/adventurelib/doc/customising.rst

 should be.
 Usually it should end with a space.
 Then assign this function as ``adventurelib.prompt`` like this::

-    import adventurelib  # You could put this at the top of the file
+    import adventurelib  # Put this at the top of the file

     def prompt():
         return '{hp}HP > '.format(hp=player_hp)